PLTools/OCanren/rtfd/_sources/tuto_main/ascii_ctrl_db/README.rst.txt

 logic programming, which is called *relational programming*.
 However, the semantics of a *goal* nevertheless changes: it is no longer something that we want to refute, but something for which we want to find variable substitutions so that it is true.
-In other words: - Logic programming is proof by contradiction: we want to find variable substitutions so that a formula *F* is true, but what we do is to find substitutions so that the negation of F is false. - Relational programming is proof by straightforward construction without the logical detour of “negation of negation”.
+In other words:

+  - Logic programming is proof by contradiction: we want to find variable substitutions so that a formula *F* is true, but what we do is to find substitutions so that the negation of F is false.
+  - Relational programming is proof by straightforward construction without the logical detour of “negation of negation”.

 The Semantics of a Formula
 --------------------------

-A formula has two semantics: the *declarational semantics* and the *operational semantics*. `The way <#the-relation-and-queries>`__ in which the reader is advised to read the relation definition and the query is actually part of the declarational semantics.
+A formula has two semantics: the *declarational semantics* and the *operational semantics*.
+The way in which the reader is advised to read the relation definition and the query is actually part of the declarational semantics.
 The operational semantics concerns how the answers shall be searched for (mechanically),